micmejia/bible-dump/NKJV/Luke/Luke 23.md

 said to them, "You have brought this Man to me, as one who misleads the people.
 And indeed, having examined _Him_ in your presence, I have found no fault in this Man concerning those things of which you accuse Him;

 ###### 15
-no, neither did Herod, for [^d]I sent you back to him; and indeed nothing deserving of death has been done by Him.
+no, neither did Herod, for I sent you back to him; and indeed nothing deserving of death has been done by Him.

 ###### 16
 I will therefore chastise Him and release _Him_"

 ###### 17
-(for[^e] it was necessary for him to release one to them at the feast).
+(for it was necessary for him to release one to them at the feast).

 ###### 18
 And they all cried out at once, saying, "Away with this _Man,_ and release to us Barabbas"--